Complexity of Computing the Shapley Value in Games with Externalities: Preliminaries

 A \emph{value} of a player in a game is a real number that represents player's importance or expected outcome.
-The \emph{Shapley value} \citep{Shapley:1953} is defined for games without externalities.
-Assume $g$ is such a game, i.e., there exists $\hat{g}: 2^N \rightarrow \mathbb{R}$ such that $g(S,P) = \hat{g}(S)$ for every $(S,P) \in EC$ and $\hat{g}(\emptyset) = 0$.
-Now, the Shapley value is defined as follows:
+The \emph{Shapley value} \cite{Shapley:1953} is defined for games without externalities.
+For a game without externalities defined through a characteristic function $\hat{g}$, the Shapley value of player $i \in N$ is defined as follows: